Collet-Eckmann maps in the unicritical family: Introduction

-Our paper is about perturbations of CE-maps in the unicritical family.
-It has a quite long history.
-In \cite{RL2}, J.~Rivera-Letelier proved that Misiurewicz maps (i.e. critically non-recurrent maps) are Lebesgue density points of $\C \sm \MM_d$.
-It was generalised by the first author in \cite{MA5} to rational maps.
-However, even if Misiurewicz maps behave quite nicely under perturbations, they are rare in the parameter space (\cite{MA3}).
+Our paper is concerned with (complex) perturbations of CE-maps in the unicritical family.
+In~\cite{RL2}, J.~Rivera-Letelier proved that Misiurewicz maps (i.e. critically non-recurrent maps) are Lebesgue density points of $\C \sm \MM_d$.
+It was generalised by the first author in~\cite{MA5} to rational maps.
+However, even if Misiurewicz maps behave quite nicely under perturbations, they are rare in the parameter space~\cite{MA3}.

+In a series of papers~\cite{GSW-Harmonic, GSW-Fine, GSW-Struc}, J.~Graczyk and G.~\'{S}wi\c{a}tek studied the geometry of the Julia set around typical maps with respect to harmonic measure on $\partial \MM_d$.
+Among other things, they show that almost all maps with respect to harmonic measure are critically slowly recurrent CE-maps and density points of $\C \sm \MM$ (we refer to slow recurrence in the sense of G.~Levin, F.~Przytycki and W.~Shen~\cite{Le-Pr-Sh}).

-In \cite{ALS}, A.~Avila, M.~Lyubich and W.~Shen proved that the Lebesgue density of $\MM_d$ at at most finitely renormalizable maps in the unicritical family, is strictly less than one (Theorem 1.4 and Remark 6.1 in \cite{ALS}).
+In the other direction, A.~Avila, M.~Lyubich and W.~Shen proved in~\cite{ALS} that the Lebesgue density of $\MM_d$ at at most finitely renormalizable maps in the unicritical family, is strictly less than one (Theorem 1.4 and Remark 6.1 in~\cite{ALS}).
 Since Collet--Eckmann maps are at most finitely renormalizable, the result applies to them and consequently CE-maps cannot be density points of $\MM_d$.